Delve.ai

 Once you have selected the customer persona, the next step is to supplement it with additional high-quality customer data.
 It can include both digital and physical interactions collected via analytics tools, location-based services, sensors, and smart cameras.

-Market research, social media analytics, and voice of the customer (VoC) data is also great input.
+Market research, social media analytics, and Voice of the Customer (VoC) data is also great input.

 But before this, ensure you have all the data you need to fully capture the entire customer experience.
 If you don't, find ways to change how you're currently gathering data.
 Learn about recent technological advancements in AI and data analytics, and understand how analytical models process data to offer insights into consumer behavior.